Cycle helmets and contributory negligence - a case review of Smith v. Finch, R v. Moore

 However in making this ruling, Mr Justice Griffith also commented that cyclists who are not wearing helmets when they suffer head injuries should in principle be held liable for those injuries if it can be shown (on the balance of probabilities) that a helmet would have prevented them.

 These comments were “obiter dicta”, i.e. they were made in passing to support his conclusions, rather than themselves being findings on a contested point of fact or law.
 Nonetheless the Cyclists’ Defence Fund is concerned that, despite being based neither on evidence of the effectiveness (or otherwise) of cycle helmets, they may be legally prejudicial against cyclists.
-In all previous cases where a “contributory negligence” claim has been brought against a cyclist who was not wearing a helmet when head-injuries occured, the courts have concluded that a helmet would not have prevented the injuries suffered.
+In all previous cases where a “contributory negligence” claim has been brought against a cyclist who was not wearing a helmet when head-injuries occurred, the courts have concluded that a helmet would not have prevented the injuries suffered.

 Mr Justice Griffith Williams ruled on an ‘injury by dangerous driving’ case brought by Robert Smith (the claimant), who was cycling in Brightlingsea, Essex in 2005 when a motorcycle ridden by Michael Finch (the defendant) collided with his bicycle.
 As a consequence, Smith sustained serious brain injuries.
 Smith sued Finch for ‘injury by dangerous driving’.
 Finch counter sued Smith for ‘contributory negligence’, claiming that the compensation for Finch’s negligence should have been reduced on the basis that Smith was also partly to blame for his injuries, as he was not wearing a helmet at the time of the incident.